Independent Air Flight 1851

-On 8 February 1989, Independent Air Flight 1851, a Boeing 707 on an American charter flight from Bergamo, Italy to Punta Cana, Dominican Republic, struck Pico Alto while on approach to Santa Maria Airport in the Azores for a scheduled stopover.
+On 8 February 1989, Independent Air Flight 1851, a Boeing 707 on an American charter flight from Bergamo, Italy, to Punta Cana, Dominican Republic, struck Pico Alto while on approach to Santa Maria Airport in the Azores for a scheduled stopover.
 The aircraft was destroyed, with the loss of all 144 people on board, resulting in the deadliest plane crash in Portugal's history.
 All of the passengers on board were Italian and all of the crew were Americans.
 The crash is also known as "The disaster of the Azores" (Il disastro delle Azzorre).

+Background

-Aircraft and crew
+Aircraft

-The aircraft was a 21-year-old Boeing 707 (Serial no. 19572, factory no. 687) that had been built in 1968, and made its first flight on 22 March the same year.
-It had been previously operated by Trans World Airlines (TWA).
+The aircraft involved was a 21-year-old Boeing 707-331B registered as N7231T with serial number 19572 and line number 687.
+It was manufactured in 1968, and first flew on 22 March.
+It was previously operated by Trans World Airlines (TWA) and was one of two 707s in the airline's fleet.

+Crew

-The flight crew consisted of Captain Douglas Leon Daugherty (41), First officer Samuel "Sammy" Adcock (36), and Flight engineer Jorge Gonzalez (34).
+The flight crew consisted of Captain Leon Daugherty (41), First Officer Samuel "Sammy" Adcock (36), and Flight Engineer Jorge Gonzalez (34).

 Captain Daugherty had 7,766 flight hours, including 766 hours on the Boeing 707 (278 as a first officer and 488 hours as a captain).
 He also had 2,259 hours on the Boeing 727 (347 hours as a first officer and 1,912 hours as a captain).

-First officer Adcock had a total of 3,764 flight hours, though only 64 of them on the Boeing 707.
-Flight engineer Gonzalez had a total of 6,756 flying hours, including 1,056 hours on the Boeing 707, He also had 2,888 hours on the Boeing 727 and 2,823 hours on the Lockheed C-5 Galaxy.
+First Officer Adcock had a total of 3,764 flight hours, though only 64 of them were on the Boeing 707.
+Flight Engineer Gonzalez had a total of 6,756 flying hours, including 1,056 hours on the Boeing 707.
+He also had 2,888 hours on the Boeing 727 and 2,823 hours on the Lockheed C-5 Galaxy.

 One of the flight attendants on board, Yvette Murray (26), was engaged to Captain Daugherty, planning to get married in May.

 Sequence of events

 Preceding events

 The flight crew previously flew on 3 February to Montego Bay, Jamaica.
 On 4 February they flew to Fort Worth, Texas, then to Denver, Colorado.
-On 5 February, the crew returned to Montego Bay, where they received their assignment for flight 1851 from Milan, Italy to Punta Cana, Dominican Republic, with a scheduled stopover in Santa Maria, Azores, Portugal.
+On 5 February, the crew returned to Montego Bay, where they received their assignment for flight 1851 from Milan, Italy, to Punta Cana, Dominican Republic, with a scheduled stopover in Santa Maria, Azores, Portugal.
 On 7 February, after a flight of 10 hours and 40 minutes, the crew arrived in Genoa, Italy, having to divert from Milan Malpensa Airport due to poor weather.
 The crew arrived in Bergamo three hours later, which was located near the planned departure airport.
 The crew spent the next 46 hours in a hotel, their activities being unknown.
 However, in the early morning of 9 February, a witness stated that everyone left the hotel in a good mood.